limping-robot/live-translation-backend-flask/README.md

 ## Overview
 A Flask backend for real-time speech transcription and translation.
-It transcribes English speech and translates it to Tagalog (Filipino).
+It transcribes Tagalog (Filipino) speech and translates it to English.

 ## Features